dragonsinth/slither/README.md

 ## extension for slither.io

-This is a Chrome extension that enables enhanced teamplay.
+Chrome extension that enables enhanced teamplay on http://slither.io.
 See your friends' map location and score in game.
-This extension is based on the slither-io.com mod, but stripped out a lot of things I didn't like and streamlined the teamplay.
-In addition, this extension withs with the popular Slither Friends extension.
+Based on the slither-io.com mod, but I stripped out a lot of things I didn't like and streamlined the teamplay. :)

 ### Features